chetmurthy/typpx/README.md

+NOTE: this is a copy of Jun Furuse's `typpx` project, and the only reason I'm doing this is that I can't contact Jun and find out if they're still maintaining their project.
+If I find out that `typpx` is still actively maintained, this will disappear.

 # TyPPX: Library for PPX with Types

 TyPPX is a library to build PPX'es with types.
 Typing the input Parsetree